Systems Neuroscience & Neuroengineering

 Research |

 We work with the larval zebrafish, a unique model organism with a compact and transparent brain in which nearly every neuron can be simultaneously recorded.
-Our neuroengineering team develops novel imaging systems to record and manipulate neural activity in freely swimming larval zebrafish, and our systems neuroscience team use these tools to gain a deeper understanding of the neural mechanisms that underlie internal brain states and spatial cognition.
+Our neuroengineering team develops novel imaging systems to record and manipulate neural activity in freely swimming larval zebrafish, and our systems neuroscience team use these tools to gain a deeper understanding of the neural mechanisms that organize internal brain states and abstract cognitive representations.
 Our lab is a part of the Max Planck Institute for Biological Cybernetics |

 Neuroengineering